 We are looking at a few different makes in press wheels, there are some price differences.
 Could you tell what some differences are in the moose press wheels (Moose Products) to warrant the extra money?

-Another point most of our clients consider these days is whether the product they are investing in is made in Australia or elsewhere.
+Another point a lot of our clients are considering these days, is whether the product they are investing in, is made in Australia or elsewhere.
 It is cheaper and easier to manufacture OS and import.
 Moose Industries values Australian Made, all of our products are made in Australia.
 This is something we are not willing to change.
 So, unfortunately we can’t really compete with some competitor price’s as we do not source manufacturing OS for import and we are not willing to compromise on quality.

 If you would like discount… we do offer this for early bird orders from June – Oct on Press Wheels, Coulters, and Delvers.